assimilate-dev/frostmaiden/posts/sessions/act1/10-session-ten/10-session-ten-opening.md

 Right now you are holed up in Kadroth's quarter with all known entrances and exits barricaded.
 The blizzard is still raging outside.
 Two of you, Titus and Thoval, are conscious.
-Thoval you have the head of Kadroth and the head of Sephek in your backpack.
+Thoval you have the head of the Tiefling and the head of Sephek in your backpack.
 Your key witness against Sephek, Garrett Velryn, is back in Caer Konig.
 The others are bound and unconscious.
 Fastbatch you are wearing Torvus' breastplate which comes with the implicit promise to root out the same Duergar that concern the knights.
 With you are five others:

--
+- Lanthis Alderdusk, Speaker Crannoc's assistant
--
+- Elprekt Norbrav, an old butler
--
+- Mylbara Norbrav, the speaker's translator
--
+- Tam Sharf, a mute housemaid
--
+- Allasar

 Outside of the room you assume there are somewhere between 25 and 30 hostile cultists who are also regrouping.